-Our board of directors met nine times during 2020 and took action by written consent six times.
-During 2020, each director attended at least 75% of the aggregate number of board meetings and the number of meetings held by all committees of the board on which he or she served.
+Our board of directors met nine times during 2021.
+During 2021, each director attended at least 75% of the aggregate number of board meetings and the number of meetings held by all committees of the board on which he or she served.

 Our directors are expected to attend our annual meetings of stockholders.
-In 2020, all of our current directors attended our annual meeting of stockholders.
+In 2021, all of our current directors attended our annual meeting of stockholders.